-Keep in mind that you won’t be able to make new contributions to that plan or benefit from any employer matches.
-But your money will still enjoy the tax-deferred growth in that plan.
+Keep in mind that you won't be able to make new contributions to that plan or benefit from any employer matches.
+But your money will still enjoy the tax-deferred growth in that plan and you'll be able to keep your investments.
 Check with your plan administrator to learn more about the rules, fees, and expenses.
 For example, many plans require that accounts smaller than $5,000 be cashed out or rolled over.

 Another option is to roll your old plan balance into your new employer's plan.
 Doing so can make it easier to keep track of your retirement savings.
 Before choosing this option, review your new plan's fees, expenses, and investment options and compare them with your old plan and those in an IRA.

-Consider the following factors when deciding whether to keep your savings in a 401(k) or roll the funds into an IRA.
+Here are some of the factors to consider when deciding whether to keep your savings in a 401(k) or roll the funds into an IRA.

 If you decide to leave money in your old 401(k), make sure you keep your personal records—from beneficiaries to contact information—updated with the plan administrator.
 "You want to make sure you don't leave your money there and forget about it," says Hevert.